Favourited 565 times

 You can contact them directly for more information.

 Back to basic!
 NEW: I can offer two places in inner tents in a traditional stone shed.

-Also there are tents and nice spots to put a ten.
+Also there are tents and nice spots to put a tent.
 All nearby a basic field kitchen and a compost toilet.
 The shed also has storage/space and there is a hammock to be chilled in.

 I offer a place in a private tent and 3 meals a day (a porridge & fruit breakfast, a cooked lunch and ingredients to make your own dinner snack).
 We cook in turns.
-I cook vegetarian, and don't mind to make that vegan if a volunteer would prefer it.
+I cook mainly vegetarian, and don't mind to make that vegan if a volunteer would prefer it.